 Should You Wake Your Baby to Change Their Diaper?

 Some parents are not sure if it’s a good idea to wake up their baby to change their diaper.
-They may ask themselves this question every day.
+Today we’ll try and answer this question for you.

-Waking up your baby to change his/her diaper will depend on several circumstances.
-A mother who has a hard time putting the baby to sleep surely won’t bother waking her baby up.
-No one wants to deal with an upset baby because they were woken up.
+Waking up your baby to change his diaper will depend on several circumstances.
+A mother who has a hard time putting the baby to sleep will surely not bother waking her baby up.

-However, if the baby frequently gets diaper rashes, most likely the mother will wake him/her up during the night to prevent dermatitis.
+However, if the baby frequently gets diaper rashes, most likely the mother will wake him up during the night to prevent dermatitis.

-Should you wake your baby to change his/her diaper?
+Should you wake your baby to change their diaper?

 As mentioned on other posts, each baby is different.
 What works for one baby may not work for another.
 This means you shouldn’t rely on the same tactics you used with your other children.

-It’s all on the parent to determine what the baby’s needs are.
-So, let’s get more into detail about the factors which influence the decision of waking up your baby to change his/her diaper.
+It’s all up to the parent to determine what the baby’s needs are.
+So, let’s go into more detail about the factors which influence the decision of waking up your baby to change their diaper.

 What’s the priority: rest or hygiene?